rgolubtsov/dnsresolvd-multilang/src/clojure/README.md

 ## Building

-This daemon implementation is known to be built and run successfully on OpenBSD (*partially*), Ubuntu Server, and Arch Linux operating systems.
+This daemon implementation is known to be built and run successfully on OpenBSD, Ubuntu Server, and Arch Linux operating systems.
 So let's describe each build process sequentially.

 ### Building under OpenBSD/amd64 6.3